Abhishekteja443/Smart-Movie-Recommendation-System/README.md

-# Movie Tweet Sentiment Analysis
+# Smart Movie Recommendatiion System🎬

 ## Overview
 This project applies **Natural Language Processing (NLP)** techniques to analyze sentiments from movie-related tweets.
 A **Recurrent Neural Network (RNN)** with **Long Short-Term Memory (LSTM)** layers is used for sentiment classification.
 The project includes a **Flask-based API** and a **web frontend** built with HTML, CSS, and JavaScript to provide a user-friendly interface for interacting with the model.